Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 Boston College Stats and Trends

-- The Eagles have been underdogs by 5.5 points or more once this year and covered the spread.
+- This season, the Eagles won ATS in their only game as an underdog of 5.5 points or more.

-- Boston College's games this season have gone over the total in two out of five opportunities (40%).
+- Boston College's games this year have gone over the total in two out of five opportunities (40%).

-- Boston College is 1-1 against the spread and 3-0 overall when the team picks up over 449.3 yards.
+- Boston College is 1-1 against the spread and 3-0 overall when the team totals more than 449.3 yards.

 - The Eagles have eight giveaways this season, while the Cardinals have eight takeaways .